ttaranov/atlaskit-mk-2/docs/guides/00-contributing.md

 ### Handover and maintenance

 In an ideal world, the contributor would be able to support the component for some time after mergin.
 This isn't always the case, however.
-Either way, we should ensure that both the shepherd and contributor - in that order - are mentioned as the maintainers of the component in the `package.json`.
+Either way, we should ensure that both the shepherd and contributor - in that order - are mentioned as the `maintainers` in the `package.json`.
 The first person listed - the shepherd - will be the primary point of contact.
 The second person listed - the contributor - will be the secondary point of contact, just in case, since they were the ones that contributed it.

 Over time, this may evolve and both the contributor and shepherd may be removed in favour of a new maintainer.
 This is fine and should be considered normal.